 Top Load Washing Machines – Fisher & Paykel

 Fisher & Paykel is a New Zealand company that has gone on to take on the world with its tech-forward appliances.
-Its top loader washing machines generally fall into one of three categories – WashSmart, FabricSmart and CleanSmart.
+Its top loader washing machines generally fall into one of four categories – WashSmart, FabricSmart, CleanSmart and QuickSmart.
 As the names suggest, each cater towards different strengths.
 WashSmart models feature super-fast wash cycles as little as around 15 minutes.
 FabricSmart models are designed to be ‘gentle on clothes’, while CleanSmart models use the latest grime-busting technology to get rid of tough stains.
+QuickSmart models are claimed to get the full load cleaned faster.

-- Again, Fisher & Paykel is not known as a particular cheap brand, with prices starting at around $700, but many models cost $2,000 or more.
+- Again, Fisher & Paykel is not known as a particular cheap brand, with prices starting at around $850, but many models cost $1,000 and up.

 - Many models boast class-leading water and energy efficiency ratings, which is noteworthy given that top loaders tend to use more water than their front loader counterparts.

-Fisher & Paykel top loaders were praised for their performance and reliability, ease of use, design and features in our 2017 customer ratings.
+Fisher & Paykel top loaders were praised for their performance and reliability, ease of use and design in our 2018 customer ratings.
 See the full report here.

 Clothes Dryers – Simpson